Auditors Certification

 Register and successfully complete the 2-day CCSA Occupational Health & Safety Management Systems: Basics for Auditors Workshop (minimum of 80% required on the exam).
 Equivalencies may be accepted.

-Register and successfully complete the 2-day CCSA Auditor Training workshop (minimum of 80% required on the exam) and submit the Auditor Code of Ethics.
-Equivalencies will not be accepted.
+Register and successfully complete the 2-day CCSA Auditor Training (minimum of 80% required on the exam) and sign the Auditor Code of Ethics during the course.
+Equivalencies for Auditor Training are not accepted.

 • Minimum of 80% required on the final Quality Assurance review (QA Review) with no critical errors.